ceumicrodata/onboarding/_episodes/02-terminal.md

   For more information, please consult the **Chapter 6 - Redirection** in "The Linux Command Line" book.

 ## File Permissions
-For a concise description, please visit the *File Permissions* section of the following link: <https://datacarpentry.org/shell-economics/03-working-with-files/index.html />
+For concise description, please visit the *File Permissions* section of the following link: <https://datacarpentry.org/shell-economics/03-working-with-files/index.html />

 # Useful resources for learning Terminal:
-- Intro to the Command Line for Economics: <https://datacarpentry.org/shell-economics />
+- Introdutction to the Command Line for Economics: <https://datacarpentry.org/shell-economics />
 - Official Ubuntu tutorial: <https://ubuntu.com/tutorials/command-line-for-beginners#1-overview />
 - The Linux Command Line by William Shotts: <http://linuxcommand.org/tlcl.php /> (freely available)